fluid-project/sjrk-story-telling/docs/GRADES-SERVER.md

 These request handlers do a bit more heavy lifting, including communication with the database server

 * `sjrk.storyTelling.server.staticHandlerBase`, as its name suggests, is a base static handler implementation.
-If all other handlers to a request fail, the `notFoundHandler` will be called
+If all other handlers to a request fail, the `kettle.request.notFoundHandler` will be called
 * `sjrk.storyTelling.server.browseStoriesHandler` gets the list of stories from the database for use by the Browse page.
-  They're sorted by storyId, which is a unique value automatically assigned to each story on publish time
+  They're sorted by `storyId`, which is a unique value automatically assigned to each story on publish time
-* `sjrk.storyTelling.server.getStoryHandler` gets a single story from the database by looking for the story ID that's passed in.
-It will also adjust any image or video file URLs in the story content to have working paths
+* `sjrk.storyTelling.server.getStoryHandler` gets a single story from the database by looking for the story ID that is passed in.
+* `sjrk.storyTelling.server.getEditStoryHandler` gets a single story from the database for the purpose of editing.
+Looks for the passed in story ID in combination with the logged in author.
 * `sjrk.storyTelling.server.saveStoryHandler` saves a story to the database
+* `sjrk.storyTelling.server.saveStoryFileHandler` saves a single file associated with a pre-existing story
 * `sjrk.storyTelling.server.deleteStoryHandler` removes a story from the database and deletes any files associated with it
 * `sjrk.storyTelling.server.clientConfigHandler` gets the client-safe config values from the server config file.
 These